The Bankrate promise

 Think of the solo 401(k) as a 401(k) just for yourself — or you and a spouse, if you’re the only two employed in your business.
 It can provide the benefits of a typical 401(k) plan: tax breaks, tax-deferred growth, tax-free growth if you opt for a solo Roth 401(k) – and you can actually score some bonus perks, too, allowing you to stash even more cash in your plan.

 You can set up your solo 401(k) to make contributions on a pre-tax basis like a traditional 401(k).
-You’ll avoid taxes on contributions, and be taxed only when you withdraw money in retirement.
+You’ll avoid taxes on contributions, and be taxed only when you withdraw money.
 Alternatively, you can contribute after-tax funds while enjoying tax-free growth and withdrawals like a Roth 401(k).
 You’ll want to understand the key differences between these two 401(k) plans.

 If you’re contributing to multiple 401(k) plans – say through your main employer and then your own business – your employee contributions for all plans top out at the annual maximum.
 But the solo 401(k) does allow you to make employer contributions, meaning you can save more.
 That employer contribution also reduces your business taxes, even as you save for retirement.

-With a SEP IRA you can set aside up to 25 percent of your business’s income, up to $66,000 annually (as of 2023).
+With a SEP IRA you can set aside up to 25 percent of your business’s income, up to $66,000 annually in 2023 (or $69,000 in 2024).
 So this plan can be particularly advantageous for the self-employed.
 Even if you have a 401(k) at your main employer, you can contribute to a SEP if you’re self-employed, making it an attractive way for freelancers to stash extra money.

 If there’s a serious snag with the SEP IRA, however, it’s that you must treat everyone in the program the same.
 If you provide 5 percent of the company’s income to yourself, you also need to do so for any employees who qualify for the program.
 So while a SEP IRA lets you stash the cash as a sole proprietor, it might be a less attractive option as your business grows.

-The SEP IRA does not allow catch-up contributions if you’re over 50, and it does not offer a Roth version, so if either of those is a dealbreaker, the SEP IRA won’t be for you.
+The SEP IRA does not allow catch-up contributions if you’re 50 or over, so if that’s a dealbreaker, the SEP IRA won’t be for you.
 However, you have flexibility in making contributions and don’t have to make one in any given year.
-If a rough patch hits, for example, with COVID-19, you can suspend contributions until things improve.
+If a rough patch hits with COVID-19, for example, you can suspend contributions until things improve.

 Key differences between the solo 401(k) and the SEP IRA